 Accidents happen, files get saved over or deleted, viruses intrude, and hard drives fail.
 So why do so many of us ignore backups?
 Today I’ll share a simple practice to ensure you are always protected from data loss.

-Even if you exclude accidental file deletion, viruses, dropping your computer, or disasters like fires or tornadoes and lighting, hard drives will always eventually fail.
+Even if you exclude accidental file deletion, viruses, dropping your computer, or disasters like fires or tornadoes and lightning, hard drives will always eventually fail.
 Today typical drives last about 4 years.
 While some have longer or shorter lifetimes, that middle average means you can never be completely sure when your drive’s day will come.
 The only way to be ready is with a backup.

 There’s no shortage of backup methods.
 You can create your own backups by burning a CD every day, using a variety of backup software and tools, or even online services.
 While I’ve written before about my own recovery from drive failure, today I’m going to share the method I use as a bare minimum, using consumer-grade services and a tool built-in to Windows.